Painting Wooden Ceilings and Wall Panelings: How to Beautify Old Wood Panels

 How can I preserve the wood grain but still lighten the ceiling?

 If you like the look, but your wooden ceiling is too dark and oppressive overall, you can also finish it with a white wax.
-As the number of layers increases, so does the brightness and opacity.
-Make sure to spread the wax evenly.
+The more coats you apply, the brighter and more opaque it becomes.
+Make sure to spread the Wax evenly.

 - plastic drop cloth, painter's fleece or newspaper: To protect your floor and furniture.